 - A. Be a person who has been determined to have a physical or mental impairment that substantially limits one or more major life activities including learning and behavior; - B. Be a person who has a "record of such an impairment"; or - C. Be a person who is being regarded as having such an impairment."

-In order to receive services under Section 504, contact your child's school counselor or the school nurse.
+In order to determine whether or not your child is eligible for accommodations under Section 504, contact your child's school counselor or the school nurse.

 The Raymond School District 504 Coordinator is: